spilman6/courses/pages/computer-programming-cpp/assignments/tic-tac-toe.md

 - `Main.cpp` - Contains the main function and the game loop.

-- `Game.cpp` - Contains an abstract class for the game, which you will inherit from to create the Tic Tac Toe game.
+- `Game.h` - Contains an abstract class for the game, which you will inherit from to create the Tic Tac Toe game.

 ## Specifications

-You are not allowed to modify either the `Main.cpp` or `Game.cpp` files.
+You are not allowed to modify either the `Main.cpp` or `Game.h` files.
 You must implement the Tic Tac Toe game in a new class called `TicTacToe`.
 You should create a new header file called `TicTacToe.h` and a new source file called `TicTacToe.cpp` to contain your implementation.

 Looking at the `Game` class, you will see that it has three pure virtual functions that you must implement in your `TicTacToe` class: